mirekphd/docker-nomachine-desktop/README.md

 # Connecting to the container

 ## SSH (CLI tools only)
-IP: container IP (see next section)
+- IP: container IP (see next section)
-Port: 23
+- Port: 23
-User: test
+- User: test
-Password: test
+- Password: test
-(note that all except the IP can be changed in the Dockerfile)
+- (note that all connection details except the IP can be changed in the Dockerfile and pushed to your own Docker Hub)
-Example:
+### Example:
 ```
 ssh test@localhost -p 23
 ```